 5. Audit your Content

-Today’s marketing efforts for small businesses requires the production of more content than you might think.
+Today’s overall marketing and marketing automation efforts for small businesses requires the production of more content than you might think.

 - Landing pages for content offers